jadwigastafin/Sit-on-Chair/README.md

 # Sit on Chair
-The "Sit on Chair" webpage created using HTML, CSS, Vanilla JS
+The "Sit on Chair" single page website created using HTML, CSS, Vanilla JS